 When this blog was started, I never really had a clear vision.
 It was more a reflection of what was going on around me.
 However, I’ve come to realize a few things.
 While this blog will always be a reflection and extension of my life; it serves a far greater purpose.
 Or multiple purposes.
 And one of those purposes is to share my experiences on how to parent an autistic child.

 Now yes, of course, I realize that what works for our family may not work for your family.

 We all parent differently though we may have some similarities on the surface.
 I hope that you’ll find these posts of use!

 We’ll start at the beginning, with the initial diagnosis of autism.
 For some, this occurs when their child is younger and for some this occurs when their child is older.
-Regardless of when it happens for you, I hope that these posts will help.
+Regardless of when it happens for you, know that there is hope.

 So your child has received an autism diagnosis, now what?
 First, I want to tell you and reassure you: your child is still your child.
-Love them uncondtionally and without limits.
+Love them unconditionally and without limits.

 Embrace your child.